NeurodataWithoutBorders/nwb_hackathons/HCK10_2021_Remote/README.md

 ## Dates and Location

+- **Pre-hackathon project pitch session:** Wednesday, March 17, 2021, 9am PST (12pm EST)
-- **Dates:** March 30 - April 1, 2021
+- **Dates:** Tuesday, March 30, 2021 - Thursday, April 1, 2021, 8am - 3pm PST (11am - 6pm EST)
 - **Location:** Anywhere with an internet connection

 ## Overview

-The workshop will focus primarily on developers, and will allow software developers in the NWB ecosystem to collaborate on NWB or DANDI-related projects.
+Neurodata Without Borders (NWB) and the DANDI neurophysiology data archive development teams are joining together to create a remote hackathon event for developers.
+In contrast to the User Days hackathons that focus on training users, this event will focus on bringing together the developers of the NWB data standard, the DANDI development team, and developers of tools in the NWB ecosystem.

+This hackathon will enable participants to work intensively on an NWB or DANDI-related project with the assistance of core developers and others in the community.
+We will share updates with each other on NWB, DANDI, and related community projects.
+Together, we can develop and discuss ideas for solving technical problems that impact the broader community.
+Our goal is to foster collaboration and community among developers working on and with NWB and DANDI.

 ## Registration

 **Registration is not open yet.
 A link will be posted here when registration opens.**

+Please complete the [registation from](https://docs.google.com/forms/d/e/1FAIpQLScfZ7ZtO1gN_IZkdhY9kL_FCTTEEJwlpilx4KKrQtRnm2iqrw/viewform?usp=sf_link) to attend the event.

 ## Logistics